balavipsa-afk/digital-literacy-project/task-5-cybercrime/casestudy.md

 **Cyberbullying** is when someone is repeatedly harassed, threatened, or embarrassed online through social media, messaging apps, or other digital platforms.
 It can be very harmful and sometimes even dangerous for the victim, especially teenagers who are active online.

-A well-known real-life case is of **:contentReference[oaicite:0]{index=0}**, a 15-year-old girl from Canada.
+A well-known real-life case is of Amanda Todd, a 15-year-old girl from Canada.
 Her cyberbullying started when a stranger contacted her online and convinced her to share a private image through a webcam.

-**Step-by-step, this is how it happened:**
+**This is how it happened:**
 1. The stranger gained her trust by pretending to be a friend.
 2. He pressured her into sharing a personal image.
 3. He saved the image and blackmailed her, threatening to share it with classmates and online.